 Look at the entire pay package, not just the travel nurse housing stipend.

 - Most recruiters will structure their pay packages to maximize pay while also being within certain taxable ranges to help their travelers avoid audits.
 This means that the travel nurse housing stipend may look great, but you could also be taking home a lower hourly (think $25 an hour).

 - The majority of travel nurses could not afford to pay their full expenses at home and while on an assignment if they spend their entire stipend on travel nurse housing and only take home the $25 after taxes and insurance.
 Therefore, you need to look at the pay package as a whole when determining if it will fit your budget or not.

 Know that it is okay to say no if the numbers don’t work out.

 - Determining the travel nurse housing stipend for each assignment’s pay package is not black and white.
 And unfortunately, recruiters have zero say over what the hospital is willing to pay as a whole for their travelers.
 While they may be able to shift money between taxable vs. non-taxed, at the end of the day, they can only make an offer as good as what the hospital is willing to pay.

 - Sometimes this means you will have to pass on a job that you really thought you wanted.
 Travel nursing requires a lot of balancing and being smart while also seeking the experiences you want.
 It just might not be the right time for that particular experience.

-Even if you are a couple of contracts in to travel nursing, understanding housing stipends can seem a bit overwhelming or intimidating.
+Even if you are a couple of contracts into travel nursing, understanding travel nurse housing stipends can seem a bit overwhelming or intimidating.
 The more you know, the more power you have to ask questions and negotiate what doesn’t feel right, and the more successful you will be in your travel nursing career.